-- requested: if true, a request has been made - acknowledged: if true, the request has been acknowledged. - CTL: AG (requested -> AF acknowledged) - On all paths (A) from an initial state, at every state in the path (G), if requested holds true, then (->) for all paths (A) from that state, eventually (F) at some other state, acknowledge holds true. - LTL: G (requested -> F acknowledged) - On all paths from an initial state, at every state in the path (G), if requested holds true, then (->) eventually (F) at some other state, acknowledge holds true.
+- requested: a request has been made - acknowledged: request has been acknowledged. - CTL: AG (requested -> AF acknowledged) - On all paths (A) from an initial state, at every state in the path (G), if requested holds true, then (->) for all paths (A) from that state, eventually (F) at some other state, acknowledge holds true. - LTL: G (requested -> F acknowledged) - On all paths from an initial state, at every state in the path (G), if requested holds true, then (->) eventually (F) at some other state, acknowledge holds true.